xmorgan/get-set/README.md

 Create objects with typed and observable properties.

 **Features**
-- Validation of type and value
+- Custom validation of type and value
 - Error on getting a nonexistent property
 - Notification on value change
 - Reset to defaults